hu-macsy/lama_old/scai/dmemo/doc/index.rst

-:ref:`NoCommunicator`    Default Communicator to be used on serial machines :ref:`MPICommunicator`   MPI Communicator :ref:`Distribution`      Mapping of an index range to a number of partitions :ref:`CommunicationPlan` Communication schedule for exchanging non-local values
+:ref:`NoCommunicator`    Default Communicator to be used on serial machines :ref:`MPICommunicator`   MPI Communicator :ref:`Distribution`      Mapping of an index range to a number of partitions :ref:`CommunicationPlan` Number of elements to exchange betweeen processors :ref:`HaloPlan`          Communication schedule for exchanging non-local values
 ======================== ================================================================================

 .. toctree::